Table of contents

 For many homeowners, especially those who haven’t sold a house, saving money on the buyer’s agent fee isn’t worth the extra effort of handling all aspects of the sale.

 The traditional process can be stressful—showings, repairs, offers that fall through, and months of uncertainty.
-Selling to a real estate company like Opendoor is an alternative way to sell your home that emphasizes convenience and certainty.
+Selling to an iBuyer like Opendoor is an alternative way to sell your home that emphasizes convenience and certainty.

 With Opendoor, you can receive a competitive offer on your home and then move on your own timeline without listing on the market.
 This enables you to skip several of the steps outlined in this guide.
 Unlike a home flipper that’s investing in undervalued homes to maximize price appreciation, Opendoor makes a competitive offer on houses that are in good condition.